newrelic/k8s-metadata-injection/README.md

 7. The k8s extension api server's CA bundle is fetched.
 8. The mutating webhook configuration for the webhook server is patched with the k8s api server's CA bundle from the previous step.
 This CA bundle will be used by the k8s extension api server when calling our webhook.

+If you wish to learn more about TLS certificates management inside Kubernetes, check out [the official documentation for Managing TLS Certificate in a Cluster](https://kubernetes.io/docs/tasks/tls/managing-tls-in-a-cluster/#create-a-certificate-signing-request-object-to-send-to-the-kubernetes-api).

 #### Manual management

 Otherwise, if you are managing the certificate manually you will have to create the TLS secret with the signed certificate/key pair and patch the webhook's CA bundle: